-Upon admission, students with prior graduate training may apply for individual review of transfer credits.
+Upon admission, students with prior graduate training may apply for individual review of transfer credits (if they started but did not complete a prior graduate degree) or waiver credits (if they completed a prior graduate degree).
 Per TGS policy, students can transfer a maximum of 24 graduate-level credit hours into the program, per equivalency review and approval by the program, and provided that the student received a "B" or better and the course was taken within 10 years of the student's date of matriculation.
-Still additional courses can be waived by the program, most typically in the case of students who completed the terminal MA Program in Clinical Psychology at MSU.
+Alternatively, a similar number of courses can be waived by the program (e.g., in the case of students who completed the terminal MA Program in Clinical Psychology at Montclair State), and pursuant to the same equivalency review and approval process.
 However, all students must complete a minimum of 48 non-dissertation credits in the program.
 Further information about credit transfer and course waivers can be found in TGS's Graduate Policy Manual.

-All transfer credits must be approved by the DCT and processed by TGS and the Office of the Registrar.
-For transfer or waiver of a course, excepting students who completed students the terminal MA Program in Clinical Psychology at MSU, newly admitted students are required to provide the DCT with the syllabus of the equivalent course that they completed at a previous institution.
+All transfer or waiver credits must be approved by the DCT and processed by TGS and the Office of the Registrar.
+For transfer or waiver of a course, excepting students who completed the terminal MA Program in Clinical Psychology at Montclair State, newly admitted students are required to provide the DCT with the syllabus of the equivalent course that they completed at a previous institution.
 Both the DCT and the comparable course instructor for our program must agree that the prior course is equivalent to that offered by the program.
 Per TGS policy, all credit transfer requests must be made at the time of matriculation; additional course waiver requests must be completed within the first semester of the student's enrollment in the program.